-The road into base camp is the first hurdle to a Crestone Peak climb.
+The road into base camp is (was) the first hurdle to a Crestone Peak climb.
 It is a very rough five miles of four-wheel drive road which has claimed many a vehicle.
 My little Toyota made it about four miles up the road and was eventually stopped by this rock slab.
+This rough road was improved in 2010, but is is now closed at the Rainbow Trailhead approximately 4 miles from South Colony Lakes.

 Once you reach the end of the road, a climb up to Broken Hand Pass is in order before you even reach the mountain.
 This is a 1500 foot climb to a pass, followed by a 600 foot descent to the next valley to get to the base of the mountain.
 This photo was taken from the top of Humboldt Peak the day before.
 Lower South Colony is the lake in this photo.